replicatedhq/help-center/content/docs/config-screen/test-procs.md

 {{< linked_headline "JSON Validation" >}}

-`json_validate` - Tests for valid JSON.
+`validate_json` - Tests for valid JSON.
 The validate_json test_proc takes a single argument which is the item name that contains the JSON to test.

 ```yaml
 config: